To fix clogged drains, snakes (also known as augers or plumber’s snakes) are a useful and budget-friendly tool.

 - Fixed Head: This type of head is fixed on the cable and cannot be changed.

-- Interchangeable Head: When a drain snake comes with an interchangeable head, it provides you with a way of leveraging on different heads to cater for different types of clogs.
+- Interchangeable Head: When a drain snake comes with an interchangeable head, it provides you with a way of leveraging different heads to cater to different types of clogs.
 The good thing is that they are easy to change and do not require special tools to change.

 How to use the Drain Snakes

 1. We’ll take the plumbers snake.
 Next, I’ve loosened the thumbscrew, as this will allow me to pull out the snake.